godaddy/tartufo/README.md

                                   provided (default), all Git object paths are included unless otherwise excluded via the
                                   --exclude-path-patterns option.

-  -x, --exclude-paths FILENAME    [DEPRECATED] Use `--exclude-path-patterns`.
-                                  File with regular expressions (one per
-                                  line), none of which may match a Git object path in order for it to be scanned; lines starting with '#' are treated as comments and are ignored.
-If empty or not provided (default), no Git object paths are excluded unless effectively excluded via the
-                                  --include-paths option.

   -xp, --exclude-path-patterns TEXT
                                   Specify a regular expression which matches